School board meets Monday to talk graduation plans

 Committee members said that no matter which specific date was chosen, there would be significant restrictions in place to adhere to social distancing guidelines and other health and safety precautions — and perhaps rely heavily on TV and internet broadcasts to make the event widely accessible to the public.

-The link to join the videoconference via Zoom on Monday will be posted on the school district's website.
+The link to join the videoconference via Zoom on Monday will be posted on the school district’s website, www.peabody.k12.ma.us.
 The meeting will also be broadcast live by Peabody Access via Facebook and its YouTube channel.